arunchandra23/JTP-Technical-project/README.md

 ### Dataset

 The system is trained using a dataset sourced from Kaggle, encompassing 44,000 fashion products.
-This dataset includes multiple category labels, product descriptions, and high-resolution images, making it a comprehensive foundation for training our model.
+This dataset includes multiple category labels, product descriptions, and high-resolution images, making it a comprehensive foundation for training the model.
 The dataset is accessible here: [Fashion Product Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset?rvi=1)

 ### Technology Stack

-- **Backend:** The backend infrastructure is constructed using **FastAPI**, a contemporary and fast web framework designed for building APIs with Python.
+- **Backend:** The backend is constructed using **FastAPI**, a modern framework that enables rapid API development in Python.
 - **Frontend:** For the frontend, **React JS** is employed, with **Redux** serving as the state management solution, ensuring a dynamic and seamless user interface.
 - **Vector Database:** The image feature vectors are stored and queried using **Qdrant**, a vector database that enables efficient similarity searches.